thecodingmachine/best-practices/php/librairies/doctrine.md

 $entityManager->flush()
 ```

 When you get an entity from the database, it's already managed by Doctrine.
 You don't have to persist it again.
-I will not create
+It will not create
 any errors or bugs but you will add useless code in your project.
 <div class="alert alert-success">Only persist new entity:</div>